-The single largest use of Platinum is in automotive exhausts, where it plays an exceptional role in regulating harmful emissions from vehicles.
-Rising emerging market demand for cars, especially combined with more stringent global emissions regulations, is indicative of strong long-term growth characteristics.
+The single largest use of Platinum currently falls under automotive exhausts where it plays an exceptional role in regulating dangerous emissions generated by vehicles.

 The jewelry industry is the second-largest platinum consumer, representing around one-third of global demand.
 Platinum has demonstrated itself as the world's leading jewelry metal, backed by good marketing in growing population centers like India and China.

 In the past few years, ETFs, accumulation plans, and investment in bars and coins, especially in Asia, have continued to develop and expand.

 The World Platinum Investment Council (WPIC) supports long-term platinum demand by presenting the investment case for platinum to investors around the world.

 WPIC is working with a growing network of stakeholders to both inhibit and satisfy the demand for investment.
 This improves market efficiency, increases the availability of the product and distribution channel, and addresses the needs of a growing base of investors.

 The widespread use of platinum in emerging innovations and in developing technological advancements and the associated growth in demand is not currently reflected in its price.

 The supply of platinum derives from two major ways: